exercism/docs/building/configlet/lint.md

 - The `"exercises.practice[].name"` value must be a Title Case string³ with length <= 255
 - The `"exercises.practice[].uuid"` key is required
 - The `"exercises.practice[].uuid"` value must be a unique version 4 UUID string⁵
+- The `"exercises.practice[].uuid"` value for each exercise must never change
 - The `"exercises.practice[].difficulty"` key is required
 - The `"exercises.practice[].difficulty"` value must be an integer >= 0 and <= 10
 - The `"exercises.practice[].practices"` key is required